Protocol State Machines as Attack Surfaces

 Protocol implementations are state machines.
 A server receiving network input transitions through defined states based on what it receives, in what sequence, and under what conditions.
 Each state represents a commitment: memory allocated, timers registered, CPU spent on processing.
 An attacker who understands the state machine can find states that are expensive to enter and cheap to maintain, transitions that are asymmetric in cost, and terminal conditions that are hard to reach from hostile inputs.

-The SYN flood is the most widely known example, but it is only the most prominent instance of a broader pattern.
-TLS handshake exhaustion, BGP session reset attacks, TCP connection table overflow, application session exhaustion, these all follow the same logic.
+The SYN flood is the most widely known example, but only the most prominent instance of a broader pattern.
+TLS handshake exhaustion, BGP session reset attacks, TCP connection table overflow, application session exhaustion all follow the same logic.
 The protocol's own design, applied adversarially, becomes the attack vector.

 TCP: The Canonical Case

 The TCP state machine is defined in RFC 793.
-A connection transitions through CLOSED → LISTEN → SYN-RECEIVED → ESTABLISHED → various termination states.
-Each state has specific processing requirements and resource implications.
+A connection transitions through CLOSED → LISTEN → SYN-RECEIVED → ESTABLISHED → various termination states, each with specific processing requirements and resource implications.

 The SYN flood targets the SYN-RECEIVED state.
-When a server in LISTEN receives a SYN, it allocates a connection record (a Transmission Control Block, or TCB), sends a SYN-ACK, and transitions to SYN-RECEIVED.
-It then waits for the final ACK that would complete the three-way handshake and move the connection to ESTABLISHED.
-If the ACK never arrives, the connection remains in SYN-RECEIVED until a timeout expires, typically controlled by the tcp_synack_retries parameter, each retry doubling the wait time, often yielding a total timeout of approximately 63 seconds with default settings.
+When a server in LISTEN receives a SYN, it allocates a Transmission Control Block (TCB), sends a SYN-ACK, and transitions to SYN-RECEIVED.
+It then waits for the final ACK that would complete the three-way handshake.
+If the ACK never arrives, the connection remains in SYN-RECEIVED until a timeout expires, typically controlled by tcp_synack_retries, with each retry doubling the wait time and often yielding a total timeout of approximately 63 seconds with default settings.

 The resource being exhausted is the SYN backlog queue, a finite table of SYN-RECEIVED connections.
-Implementations vary, but the kernel must allocate enough memory for each pending half-open connection to store the full TCB or at minimum a hash table entry representing it.
 When the queue fills, new SYN packets are silently dropped.
-Legitimate clients attempting to connect receive no response.
+Legitimate clients receive no response.

 RFC 793 was written in 1981 for a cooperative internet with a known, small population of hosts.
 The three-way handshake's design reflects an environment where source address spoofing was not an operational concern.
 The first party to commit resources, the server, does so before verification of the client's reachability, because in 1981 the scenario being designed for did not include hostile participants systematically spoofing source addresses.